Creating a Reverse FrameWorX Connection

 -

-Integrated Windows authentication is not supported when creating a reverse connection.
+Integrated Windows Authentication and Certificate are not supported modes for a reverse connection.

 -